grepory/monitorama2016/outline.md

     - You must have evidence to support your diagnosis
     - You gather this evidence through tracing, debugging, verification
     - There are many very good talks and papers about this, for examples of this see the README.md.
   4. Fault tolerance
     1. Requirements
       - Fault detection
       - Backup plans
     2. Circuit breakers
       1. Circuit breakers (sensors that determine if an external component has "failed")
         - failure here is defined by operational requirements:
-        - too many errors
+        - too many errors (network, not application)
         - cannot connect
         - latency is too high
       2. Exposing circuit breaker state
         - Circuit breakers become observable by exposing their state (open, closed) and the sensor readings
         - Hystrix exposes this via an event stream.
         - You can monitor that event stream so that action can be taken when a circuit opens.
         - Other circuit breakers could expose it via an HTTP API, or any way they want.
       3. Ensemble coordination through gossip protocols
         - This is something I haven't seen in production yet, but that I want to see.
         - Circuit breakers could coordinate by gossiping about services